 Although thinking about the future can bring about mixed emotions, the foresight to think about your parent’s long-term care today means that you’re on the right track to ensuring their health and happiness in the future.
 Despite the growing number of seniors in America who will eventually need elder care, most families remain unprepared for aging parents’ long-term care needs, which many experts say is one of the largest expenses adults will encounter throughout their lives.

 Many families are reluctant to plan for long term care.
 The truth is, no one likes to think about aging and the possibility of losing one’s independence.
 Also, for many, the idea of needing adult nursing or personal assistance with activities of daily living can be disheartening.
 However, senior living communities offer independence for your senior loved one in an environment where they can remain active and interact with people who share many of their common interests.
-Senior living communities such as Baxter also help reduce isolation and loneliness that can be a challenge for seniors who remained in an in-home care setting without frequent access to family and friends.
+Senior living communities also help reduce isolation and loneliness that can be a challenge for seniors who remained in an in-home care setting without frequent access to family and friends.